elsa-k-donovan/ImageFlow/README.md

            "Host": "",
            "Port": ,
        }

-4) Create a 'backend_config.py' file for our tweepy scripts in Twitter/Local_Library/Twitter_API, of form

-       Twitter = {
-           "Consumer_Key": "",
-           "Consumer_Secret": "",
-           "Access_Token": "",
-           "Access_Secret": "",
-       }

-5) Go into the DDI directory
+4) Go into the DDI directory

         cd DDI_Website

-6) Then once the above steps are completed, you now run in order in the terminal:
+5) Then once the above steps are completed, you now run in order in the terminal:

         python manage.py makemigrations
         python manage.py migrate